RfidResearchGroup/ChameleonUltra/docs/firmware.md

 Step 5: Alternatively you can connect the Chameleon over USB and use the script `firmware/flash-dfu-app.sh` which will take care of flipping it into DFU mode and flashing it with the adequate firmware.

-While flashing firmware is in progress, the LEDs 4 and 5 should blink fast blue and the firmware update should be finished in a matter of seconds.
+While flashing firmware is in progress, the LEDs 4 and 5 should blink fast blue 🔵🔵 and the firmware update should be finished in a matter of seconds.
 Using DFU and performing a firmware update also helps recovering from most device-related issues.

-If LEDs 4 and 5 are flashing slow red, it indicates an issue with DFU.
+If LEDs 4 and 5 are flashing slow red 🔴🔴, it indicates an issue with DFU.
 Try to unplug and plug again or unplug and wait for it to timeout and try again the whole procedure.

 ## The Application